Skip to main content

 Bahram Ghadiri Khamjani

-With over two decades of academic and professional experience in the preservation and study of historical architecture and archaeological sites, Bahram Ghadiri Khamjani brings a unique perspective to children’s storytelling.
+With over three decades of academic and professional experience in the preservation and study of historical architecture and archaeological sites, Bahram Ghadiri Khamjani brings a unique perspective to children’s storytelling.
 This series is the result of years of research, fieldwork, and a deep commitment to making early human history accessible to younger generations.

 Our Philosophy